Gossip: Chas 'n' Dave to headline rock festival

 • cellform cannot be used on a small calendar

-• By default, no events are placed in the small calendar.
-You can add them yourself if you wish because you can use the same form/container mechanism as the large calendar
+• By default, no event descriptions are placed in the small calendar.
+You can add them yourself if you wish using a form/container

 • The only thing rendered in a small calendar cell is the hyperlinked date and any flags so you can style the boxes